aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

    the script to a bucket in the same region where your job runs.

 6. Create a new job on the AWS Glue console to extract metadata from your Hive metastore and write it to AWS Glue Data Catalog.
-Specify the following job parameters.
-These parameters are defined in `import_into_datacatalog.py`.
+In the job, use the S3 path for `import_into_datacatalog.py` as the **Script Path**.
+Use the S3 path for `hive_metastore_migration.py` in **Python library path**.
+Also specify the following job parameters.
+These parameters are defined in the source code of `import_into_datacatalog.py`.

    - `--mode` should be set to 'from-jdbc'`, which means the migration is from a JDBC source into an AWS Glue Data Catalog.